RobeDM/LIBIRWLS/README.md

 This software is implemented in C and requires the following libraries:

  - [OpenMP] (http://openmp.org/wp/) To parallelize the software.
- - [ATLAS] (http://math-atlas.sourceforge.net/): Linear algebra package with standard routines.
+ - [ATLAS] (http://math-atlas.sourceforge.net/): Linear algebra package with standard routines that contains optimized BLAS and LAPACK implementations.

 Install:
 ________________

-### Windows

-LIBIRWLS contains windows static executable files that were precompiled for 64bits instancies.
-These executables are static so no extra packages are needed.

 ### Linux, Unix